Cancer-causing volatile organic compounds

-- Many, though not all VOCs, can be effectively removed or minimized with basic countertop activated carbon filters, an economical option for mitigating water quality problems.
+- Many VOCs, though not all, can be effectively removed or minimized with basic countertop activated carbon filters, an economical option for mitigating water quality problems.

 - More expensive technologies, such as reverse osmosis, offer even better water purification.
 This type of filter can be installed at the tap or as a whole-house water treatment.

 - Finally, certain VOCs, such as 1,4-dioxane, can be removed only at the water utility level, because they require specialized treatment not available for homes.